 A comprehensive reinvention and expansion of the band’s multifarious sound, Renaissance In Extremis delivers euphoric force and mind-boggling weirdness.
 There are scything thrash and death metal riffs in abundance, plus warped but elegant melodies and clouds of ugly dissonance; moments of unsettling calm and quiet.
 Renaissance In Extremis is a bold, bullish and belligerent statement of creative intent: metal’s dark spirit reborn in an explosion of bright ideas and inspirational fury.

-Akercocke are ready to reveal the first track, entitled, “Disappear”, from their highly anticipated opus, Jason Mendonca introduces the song saying “Disappear gives a summary insight of all that follows on Renaissance in Extremis.
+Akercocke’s first track from the album, “Disappear”, is introduced by Jason Mendonca: “Disappear gives a summary insight of all that follows on Renaissance in Extremis.
 It contains all of the classic Akercocke hallmarks, yet aptly represents the bands development in intent, style and delivery.”